The New Online Math Tutoring Platform that Personalizes the Learning Experience

 A little backstory

-Art just comes so naturally for Sarah.
+Art just comes so naturally for her.
 Math and science are more difficult for her—but when school was in person, she always managed to keep up just fine.
 With all her schoolwork and materials online now, it’s become that much more challenging.

 COVID has really put a damper on her math education.
 She’s always done fairly well in math, but trying to learn from a computer has made it tricky for her to fully grasp new concepts.
 She started out with Algebra 1 last year and was having a good experience, but as the school year neared the end and we all went into lockdown, they ended up getting rid of the final exam.